Extended business travelers are likely to be taxed on employment income relating to their Peruvian work days.

 On December 31st, 2014 the Peruvian Parliament passed an economic reactivation bill that contained several amendments to the national tax laws, income tax law and their bylaws.

-New bracket rates for residents for 2015 are the following were approved:
+The following new bracket rates for residents since 2015 were approved:

 |From 45 tax units and up||30%|